top of page

 Exit the Theatre and Enter the Exhibit Hall

-Along the curved wall are replicas of the canyons that are located in Palm Springs.
+Along the curved wall are replicas of the canyons located in Palm Springs.
 Happily, the Agua Caliente Tribe opens and maintains these trails so everyone can enjoy them.
 These replicas reveal how some are filled with ancient palm trees, others rocky coves, and still others have waterfalls.

-Gallery A Separate Room
+Gallery: A Separate Room

-On the way to the Oasis Trail through the Building
+On the Way to the Oasis Trail Through the Building

 Down the hallway, you might see adults and children learning how to perfect a craft project.
 Other times, these rooms are filled with people solving issues or planning for the future.